17twenty/color/README.md

 color.Printf("%h[fgRed]red text: %s%r\n", "foo")
 ```

-The highlight verbs are parsed every single time `color.Printf` is called.
+The highlight verbs were parsed every single time `color.Printf` was called.
 However, they only need to be parsed once.

 Thus, now it works like this: